ChangemakerStudios/serilog-sinks-mongodb/README.md

 | **Platforms** - .NET 4.6.2, .NETStandard 1.5

 ### New in v5.x
 * Output structured MongoDB Bson logs by switching to the .MongoDBBson() extensions.
-* Rolling Log Collection Naming (Thanks to [Revazashvili](https://github.com/Revazashvili) for the PR!)
-* Existing the .MongoDB() extensions will continue to work converting logs to Json and then to Bson.
+Existing the .MongoDB() extensions will continue to work converting logs to Json and then to Bson.
+* Rolling Log Collection Naming (Thanks to [Revazashvili](https://github.com/Revazashvili) for the PR!).
+MongoDBBson sink only.
-* Expire TTL support for (v5.1.3 -- MongoDbBson sink only)
+* Expire TTL support.
+MongoDBBson sink only.

 ### Configuration
 In the examples below, the sink is writing to the database `logs` with structured Bson.
 The default collection name is `log`, but a custom collection can be supplied with the optional `CollectionName` parameter.
 The database and collection will be created if they do not exist.